- Product Partners

 TrueOsteo™ also contains the same 1,000 IU per day of vitamin D3 that complemented AlgaeCal® in the clinical studies.
 TrueOsteo™ is made with VitaShine® D3 which is plant sourced (lichen) and suitable for both vegetarians and vegans.

-In a recent clinical study, particpants taking 180mcg of MenaQ7® vitamin K2 daily (the same amount used in TrueOsteo™) for three years experienced significantly improved bone strength, bone mineral density and bone mineral content.
+In a recent clinical study, participants taking 180mcg of MenaQ7® vitamin K2 daily (the same amount used in TrueOsteo™) for three years experienced significantly improved bone strength, bone mineral density and bone mineral content.

 Emerging research has found a high cortisol level is a major culprit in bone loss -underscoring the need to keep your cortisol levels in a normal range.
 The patented ashwagandha extract Sensoril® has been shown to help maintain healthy cortisol levels.